FolkertVanVerseveld/aoe/HACKING.md

 libsdl2-image-dev | SDL2 graphics development package
 libsdl2-mixer-dev | SDL2 audio development package

+A typical installation of these packages would be:

+  sudo apt-get install gcc make pkg-config libsdl2-{,image-,mixer-}dev

+Then, compiling should be as simple as:

+  mkdir build && cd build
+  cmake ../
+  make

+It may also work in parallel (not tested): make -j8

-The following commands are expected to be installed (descriptions are taken from their repsective manuals):
+The following commands are expected to be installed (descriptions are taken from their respective manuals):

 Name        | Description
 ------------|--------------------------------------------------
-bash        | GNU Bourne-Again SHell pkg-config  | Return metainformation about installed libraries gcc         | GNU project C and C++ compiler git         | the stupid content tracker sed         | stream editor for filtering and transforming text make        | GNU make utility to maintain groups of programs cmake       | CMake Command-Line Reference
+pkg-config  | Return metainformation about installed libraries gcc         | GNU project C and C++ compiler git         | the stupid content tracker make        | GNU make utility to maintain groups of programs cmake       | CMake Command-Line Reference